rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

  such as gold and silver coins.
-This is also an area where fiat, for all its faults, has proven superior to gold and silver.
+This is also an area where fiat, for all its faults, has proven superior to gold.
 Simply put, using
  fiat payment rails for small purchases is often more usable